bckohan/django-render-static/doc/source/runtimes.rst

 When you incur a deployment time dependency on your end users - you should take care to think about how it may be used and provide instructions and a reasonable default template configuration.
-Below is a a notional directory layout and template configuration for a reusable app relying on `urls_to_js` that could be included multiple times in a specific Django deployment.
+Below is a notional directory layout and template configuration for a reusable app relying on `urls_to_js` that could be included multiple times in a specific Django deployment.